 Different results for the same query

 When running queries against an InfluxDB Enterprise cluster, each query may be routed to a different data node.
-If entropy affects data within the queried range, the same query will return different results depending on which node it is run against.
+If entropy affects data within the queried range, the same query will return different results depending on which node the query runs against.

 Query attempt 1